did you know?

 organic cotton is properly considered for material that is the most suitable for skin, has a soothing effect and practically is the safest natural fiber. conventional cotton fibers sometimes can be irritating for newborn baby skin, while with organically manufactured cotton it never happens. organic cotton is ideal for care and protection of newborn babies, especially for the production of children’s sheets, baby clothes, towels, bandages, gauzes, and many other similar products. organic cotton can even be used for operations where contamination from any source can be fatal. in contact with skin, it acts hypoallergenic that means doesn’t cause irritations.

-if you are ecologically conscious and reasonable, no matter are you a buyer or manufacturer, these facts will be enough to choose organic cotton. the good news is that the price of organic cotton is lower from year to year, so its use and implementation in the cotton industry are bigger and bigger. consumers interesting for organic cotton is big also, so it is used for manufacturing of wide spectrum textile, hygienic and medical products.
+if you are ecologically conscious and reasonable, no matter are you a buyer or manufacturer, these facts will be enough to choose organic cotton. the good news is that the price of it is lower from year to year, so its use and implementation in the cotton industry are bigger and bigger. consumers interesting for it is big also, so it is used for manufacturing of wide spectrum textile, hygienic and medical products.

 making the right choice

-because of all the above, many international companies who produce cotton clothes, and especially for children, have already chosen organic cotton. it is well known that more than 25 world’s biggest traders (owners of famous brands) use over 60% of world’s offer of organic cotton!
+because of all the above, many international companies who produce cotton clothes, and especially for children, have already chosen organic cotton. it is well known that more than 25 world’s biggest traders (owners of famous brands) use over 60% of world’s offer of it!

-clothing in its composition needs to have 95% of organic cotton to be considered as organic materials, apropos products. choosing organic cotton we become an example of how we can affect and push boundaries of ecological awareness!
+clothing in its composition needs to have 95% of organic cotton to be considered as organic materials, apropos products. choosing it we become an example of how we can affect and push boundaries of ecological awareness!